tamb/domponent/README.md

 You can then access the element in `Counter` using `this.myElement` within the Component instance.

 #### `data-ref-array`

 You can create an array of elements in your component this way:

 ```html
 <div data-ref-array="Counter.elements"></div>
 <div data-ref-array="Counter.elements"></div>
 ```

+You can access the array of elements in your component with `this.elements`.

 #### `data-key`